contiv-experimental/cluster/management/troubleshoot.md

 Refer [Useful Commands](#useful-commands) section to see commands to run and making sense of the logs.

 #### Commission
-The [Commission workflow](./README.md#commission-a-node) runs [site.yml playbook](https://github.com/contiv/ansible/blob/master/site.yml) with the nodes that are being commissioned added to either `service-master` or `service-worker` host-group as specified in the commission command.
+The [Commission workflow](./README.md#commission-a-node) runs [site.yml playbook](https://github.com/contiv/ansible/blob/master/site.yml) with the nodes, that are being commissioned, added to either `service-master` or `service-worker` host-group as specified in the commission command.

-While commission is in progress the node's status is changed to 'Provisioning'.
+While commission is in progress the node's status is changed to `Provisioning`.

 ##### On Success:
 Once the configuration job is done, i.e. when `clusterctl job get active` returns `info for "active" job doesn't exist` error, the node status is be updated to `Allocated` in the  `clusterctl nodes get` command.